What is eliglustat?

 Eliglustat may also be used for purposes not listed in this medication guide.

-You should not use eliglustat if you have severe liver disease.
+You should not use eliglustat if you have severe liver or kidney disease.

 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can raise or lower your blood levels of eliglustat, which may cause side effects or make eliglustat less effective.
 Eliglustat can also affect blood levels of certain other drugs, making them less effective or increasing side effects.